Mshamgi004/C_Programming_Task/Socket_Programming/My_Chatbot Application/TCP_IP/README.md

 ***********************************************************************************************************************************************************************

- OBJECTIVE 1: Maintain the connected client details in server's data structure OBJECTIVE 2: Respond to command like LIST and CONNECT OBJECTIVE 3: Communicate btween clients through server by using select() system call.
+ OBJECTIVE 1: Maintain the connected client details in server's data structure and store them in a text file.
+ OBJECTIVE 2: Respond to command like LIST and CONNECT OBJECTIVE 3: Communicate between clients through server by using select() system call.
+ OBJECTIVE 4: Create a promt on server side so as to make it user friendly application for clients.